chimebukanian/E-commerce/README.md

 # E-commerce
-an ecommerce website using django
+an ecommerce website using django. (in-progress)